* Protests more violent than ever, expanding across city

 A local tour manager who gave only his surname Yu said around two-thirds of his mainland clients have cancelled bookings.

-Fitch Ratings said in a note on Tuesday the unrest could damage business confidence and the quality of governance.
+Fitch Ratings said on Tuesday the unrest could damage business confidence and the quality of governance.
 It also raised longer-term concerns about policy paralysis and erosion of the rule of law.

 A 1992 U.S.-Hong Kong Policy Act allowing Washington to have a different customs regime with Hong Kong than with mainland China was also crucial for the stability of the Chinese-ruled city.